CenterForSpatialResearch/methods-in-spatial-research-fa2021/tutorials/tutorial05b.md

 ## Instructions

 ### Prerequisites
 Follow instructions for how to create a Google API key for the Static Maps API [here](https://developers.google.com/maps/documentation/maps-static/get-api-key).
+You must enable billing for your API key in order to run the script, you will not incur any charges for the scale of project outlined in this tutorial.
+Every Google SKU account is granted $200 per month in credits towards API usage, this translates to being able to download 100,000 images from Google's Static Maps API for free each month.
+For more information on pricing see [this page](https://developers.google.com/maps/documentation/maps-static/usage-and-billing).

 ### Method A: Google Colab